 Married couples of different age groups may have specific reasons for deciding they want to call it quits.
 People seeking professional help after divorce cited the following:

-• Got married too young or for the wrong reasons
+- Got married at a young age or for the wrong reasons

 Canadian Divorce Statistics